 2. Hang out in window light.

 Not to get technical - but this isn't an issue in rooms where there is no other source of light.
 Obviously in the hotel bathroom, that mirror light will look brilliant (and is all we've got), so leave lights on where you have to, turn them off where you can use window light instead.
 It's the mixture of natural and artificial light that is the problem.
-If there's no natural light, there's no problem with artificial light.
+If there's no natural light, there's no problem with that artificial light.

-3. Don't be bossed around on the day.
+4. Don't be bossed around on the day.